centreon/centreon-engine/doc/user/configuration/basics/object_definitions.rst

                              :ref:`interval_length <main_cfg_opt_timing_interval_length>`
                              directive from the default value of 60, this number will mean minutes.
-If you set this value to 0, Centreon Engine will start sending out notifications immediately. notification_period          This directive is used to specify the short name of the :ref:`time period <obj_def_timeperiod>` during which notifications of events for this service can be sent out to contacts.
+If you set this value to 0, Centreon Engine will start sending out notifications immediately. recovery_notification_delay  This directive is used to define the number of "time units" to wait in non-OK state before a recovery notification can be sent out.
+Unless you've changed the :ref:`interval_length <main_cfg_opt_timing_interval_length>` directive from the default value of 60, this number will mean minutes.
+If you set this value to 0, Centreon Engine will allow recovery notification at soon at the service recovers. notification_period          This directive is used to specify the short name of the :ref:`time period <obj_def_timeperiod>` during which notifications of events for this service can be sent out to contacts.
 No service notifications will be sent out during times which is not covered by the